 Contact with schools is by e-mail or “Dropbox”, with a visit of each school in a two-year period.
 When needed, schools are offered a cell phone.
 CHILD aims at an optimal contact, including communication how pupils do and progress.
 Visits offer an impression of schools in general and allow MF staff to directly talk to OVC pupils.

 Schools are paid for OVC pupils through “M-Pesa”, East Africa’s most popular digital payment system, by cell phone.
 A pre-requisite for payment is schools providing CHILD (MF) with information on progress and well-being of pupils.

-To stabalize the total number of supported pupils to at least 500 in the years to come, preferably in a lower total number of schools.
+To stabalise the total number of supported pupils around 500 in the years to come, preferably in a lower total number of schools.
 This will result in more efficient school visits and more detailed knowledge on pupil’s progress and performance of schools.
-We are now able to support higher education for some 'advanced students', after completing A-level or technical college.
+New is the possibility to support higher education for some ‘advanced students’ after completing A-level or technical college.
 The five-year lasting scholarships, which started in the academic year 2018-2019, will continue until 2022-2023.

 6. External assessment

 The Dutch daily newspaper “Trouw” classified CHILD in the top 50 of all The Netherlands’ charities.
 Considering the total number of 800 charities that were assessed, CHILD was within the group of 3% best.

 On 1 september 2016, already having The Netherlands’ charity (“ANBI”) status for many years, CHILD was also awarded “Recognised Charity” status by the independent Central Bureau for Fund Raising (CBF) and allowed to carry the CBF logo in CHILD’s communications.